Records and Registration

 Release of Student Records/Transcripts

 Release of information and/or the issuance of transcripts must be made through the proper request procedure and must be authorized by the student.
 Transcript requests made by telephone or requests made by the parent, spouse, or prospective employer of a student will not be honored except with the written authorization of the student.
 The parent of a student less than 18 years of age may be provided a copy of the student’s transcript if the student is a dependent of the parent as defined by the Internal Revenue Service.
 Transcripts may be issued upon request to institutions to which a student transfers provided the student concurs in the request.
-Transcript request forms are available through LoLA and in Student Affairs and may be mailed or faxed in.
+Transcript request forms are available through LoLA and the National Student Clearinghouse.
 Students with LoLA accounts should make requests through LoLA.
-Students or former students who do not have LoLA accounts should use the form available in Student Affairs.
+Students or former students who do not have LoLA accounts should use the form available on the Transcript Request webpage.
 Transcripts will not be issued if a student has any form of hold on his/her account.

 Change of Name, Address, or Phone